Carnap's problem for intuitionistic propositional logic: Discussion

-\textbf{4.} We end with another set of questions, not related specifically to intuitionistic logic but the general setting in which Carnap's question has been posed.
-We have so far simply followed the lead of \cite{bonwes16} and other papers in considering consequence relations $\vdash$ where the first argument is a (possibly empty) \emph{set} of formulas and the second is a \emph{formula}; the \textsc{set-fmla} setting in Humberstone's terminology.
+\textbf{5.} We end with another set of questions, not related specifically to intuitionistic logic but the general setting in which Carnap's question has been posed.
+We have so far simply followed the lead of \cite{bonwes16} and other papers in considering consequence relations $\vdash$ where the first argument is a (possibly empty) \emph{set} of formulas and the second is a \emph{formula}; the \textsc{set-fmla} setting in the terminology of \cite{humberstone11}.
 One could look at other settings, like \textsc{fmla} (no premises), \textsc{set-set}, \textsc{fmla-fmla}, or \textsc{seq-fmla} (with a sequence of premises).
 As we have seen, the categoricity results would differ significantly.
 We think \textsc{set-fmla} most naturally corresponds to intuitive ideas about `what follows from what', but one would like a better argument for why the others are less suitable.
-Or, less contentiously, an overview of what the results would be in those settings.\footnote{Note that the solution proposed in \cite{carnap43} to the existence of non-normal interpretations was to use the \textsc{set-set} framework instead. }
+Or, less contentiously, an overview of what the results would be in those settings.\footnote{In fact, the solution proposed in \cite{carnap43} to the existence of non-normal interpretations was in effect to use the \textsc{set-set} framework instead.
+This makes good sense for classical logic.
+But for intuitionistic logic there is, as far we know, no obviously correct candidate for the \textsc{set-set} version of $\IL$.
+For example, $p\lor q\vdash p,q$ is not valid in standard Beth semantics (since we can have $j_b(U\cup V) \not\sub U\cup V$), although it holds in Kripke semantics. }

 In this context, here is final more concrete issue.
 In all categoricity results (in our sense) that we are aware of, it is practically immediate that any interpretation consistent with the relevant consequence relation $\vdash$ must interpret conjunction ($\land$) standardly.
 It is the other logical constants that need some work (except for $\bot$ if \emph{Ex Falso} holds).
-But one could argue that this is built into our definition of consistency with $\vdash$ in Definition \ref{def:possworldssem}:4: it is the \emph{intersection} of the values of the premises that must be included in the value of the conclusion.
+But one could argue that this is built into our definition of consistency with $\vdash$ in Definition \ref{def:possworldssem}:4: the \emph{intersection} of the values of the premises must be included in the value of the conclusion.
 This guarantees that $U\cap V \sub I(\land)(U,V)$; the converse inclusion is just from single-premise $\land$-elimination.